fedidcg/LightweightFedCM/README.md

 ```

 The browser would check the sign-in status list,
-The browser would first try to resolve “https://example.com/.well-known/web-identity”.
-If the well-known file doesn’t exist (specifically, the request returns a status 404,) the browser would use “login_url” as the value of “https://” + eltd+1(“url”) (i.e. in this example, “https://example.com”).
-If an IdP requires a custom `login_url`, they can either a very simple `.well-known/identity` file:
+first by trying to resolve “https://example.com/.well-known/web-identity”.
+If the well-known file doesn’t exist (i.e., the request returns a status 404), the browser would use `“login_url”` as the value of `“https://” + eltd+1(“url”)` (i.e., in this example, `“https://example.com”`).
+If an IdP requires a custom `login_url`, they can have a very simple `.well-known/identity` file, such as the following:

 ```json
 {